Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 Will update as needed!

-feel free to dm me on discord if you discover more!
+Feel free to dm me on discord if you discover more!

 I am not responsible for you getting banned from using a 3rd party or you getting kicked from servers.